 4. Take a food tour

 I would highly recommend this food tour which starts at Jamaa El-Fnaa, (the main square) at sunset and lasts for around 3 hours.
-There are many stops for delicious food so make sure to skip lunch.
+There are so many stops for delicious food so make sure to have a light lunch.
 As well as tasting delicious food your guide will give you some interesting insights about Moroccan culture and customs.
 Our guide Mo was very friendly and did a great job of making everyone on the tour feel included, so it was a nice experience all round.

 5. Dinner at Pepe Nero